NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD02137`` -- FUEL OIL NO.1 (KEROSENE):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02138`` -- FUEL OIL NO.2:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD02139`` -- FUEL OIL NO.2 (HIGH AROMATIC CONTENT HEATING OIL):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02141`` -- FUEL OIL NO.4:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02142`` -- FUEL OIL NO.5:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02143`` -- FUEL OIL NO.6:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02144`` -- FULMAR:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02145`` -- GALEOTA MIX (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02146`` -- GAMBA (1999):

     W009: Distillation fraction recovered is missing or invalid